A Survey of Foundation Models for IoT: Taxonomy and Criteria-Based Analysis: Introduction

 To address the limitations identified above, this paper categorizes current research on FMs for IoT around four key performance criteria that serve as shared objectives across diverse application domains: (1) \textbf{Efficiency}, (2) \textbf{Context-awareness}, (3) \textbf{Safety} (different from Security in this paper.
 Please see Section \ref{sec:safety} for more details), and (4) \textbf{Security and privacy}.
 By organizing the literature around these common objectives rather than specific tasks, we aim to provide a clearer understanding of how foundation models are being leveraged across the IoT landscape.
 This approach enables the community to (i) identify shared performance objectives across diverse IoT tasks, (ii) facilitate meaningful cross-domain comparisons, and (iii) promote the design of more generalizable and effective solutions.
 To support this goal, we address the following research questions: \begin{enumerate} \item What \emph{methodologies} have been proposed to improve each performance criterion? \item What \emph{metrics} are used to evaluate these criteria? \item What \emph{evaluation strategies} are commonly adopted when applying FMs to IoT tasks? \end{enumerate} Finally, based on our analysis, we identify additional gaps in the literature and suggest future research directions to further advance the field.

-The structure of this paper is as follows: Section \ref{sec:fm_iot_foundations} introduces three fundamental paradigms and frameworks for applying foundation models to IoT tasks, providing essential background for readers new to the field.
+The structure of this paper is as follows: Section \ref{sec:related_work} reviews and compares our survey with existing related work.
+Section \ref{sec:fm_iot_foundations} introduces three fundamental paradigms and frameworks for applying foundation models to IoT tasks, providing essential background for readers new to the field.
 Sections \ref{sec:efficiency} through \ref{sec:security_privacy} examine the four key performance criteria along with commonly used approaches to improve each.
 Section \ref{sec:evaluation} reviews the evaluation metrics used in the current literature for each criterion and discusses the strategies employed to assess FM-based solutions in IoT applications.
 Finally, Section \ref{sec:discussion} discusses existing research limitations and outlines future directions.
 Figure \ref{fig:taxonomy} presents a taxonomy of this paper and representative techniques.

 For readers who are already familiar with foundation models, we recommend proceeding directly to the sections of interest.
-For those who are familiar with IoT but new to foundation models, we encourage a thorough reading of the entire paper, with particular emphasis on Section \ref{sec:fm_iot_foundations}, which introduces the essential background relevant to this emerging area. \tikzstyle{my-box}= [ rectangle, draw=hidden-draw, rounded corners, text opacity=1, minimum height=1.5em, minimum width=5em, inner sep=2pt, align=center, fill opacity=.5, ] \tikzstyle{leaf}=[my-box, minimum height=1.5em, fill=blue!15, text=black, align=left,font= , inner xsep=2pt, inner ysep =4pt, ]
+For those who are familiar with IoT but new to foundation models, we encourage a thorough reading of the entire paper, with particular emphasis on Section \ref{sec:fm_iot_foundations}, which introduces the essential background relevant to this emerging area.